ERA4CS Joint Call on Researching and Advancing Climate Services Development by

 (B) Institutional integration

-The ERA4CS joint call is now closed.
+The ERA4CS joint call has been closed.
 Invitation to step-two is subject to the decision of the funding consortia, respectively the 13 RFOs for Topic A or the 30 RPOs for Topic B, taking into account and balancing the available budgets and the requested funding.
 Applications which are selected for invitation to submit a step-two proposal will be contacted mid-September 2016, with the following deadline for step-two submission: 23 November 2016 at 14:00 (Brussels Time)

 The overall objective of this call is to enhance user adoption of and satisfaction with Climate Services (incl. adaptation services).
 Improving the quality of Climate Services is also within the scope of this call.
 At the same time ERA4CS aims to improve the scientific expertise on Climate Change risks and adaptation options, and to connect that knowledge with decision-making, e.g. by developing and assessing climate adaptation strategies and pathways at different scales (regions, cities, catchments, vulnerable sectors, etc.).